Nikkō (train): Semi-express Nikkō

 The Nikkō service began as a semi-express service between Ueno in Tokyo and Nikkō from 10 October 1956 using KiHa 44800 series DMUs.
 Following electrification of the line, new 157 series EMUs were introduced from 22 September 1959.
 These ran as 6-car sets, lengthened to 8 cars during busy seasons.
-The 157 series sets were subsequently modified with the addition of air-conditioning, and transferred to Tokaido Main Line duties.
+The 157 series sets were subsequently fitted with air-conditioning and transferred to Tokaido Main Line duties.

 Semi-express Shōnan Nikkō

 From 1 April 1961, the seasonal Ideyu semi express services that operated between Tokyo and Itō were extended to form new seasonal Shōnan Nikkō services operating between Itō and Nikkō.
 These were formed of 6-car 157 series sets based at Tamachi Depot in Tokyo.
 The 157 series EMUs on these services were replaced by 165 series from 25 March 1963.
 From the October 1968 timetable revision, the services were cut back to a single Nikkō to Itō working, and from 1 October 1970, this service was discontinued, replaced by the Izu 56 working from Tokyo to Itō.